UPennCBE544/2023.github.io/ProjectDescription.md

 ### Task 2 ###

+IMPORTANT: You cannot begin Task 2 until the relaxations of the surfaces in Task 1 are complete.
+This is because you will be adsorbing species on the surfaces and comparing the change in energy as a result of the adsorbate-surface interaction.
+You must start from the relaxed clean surface in order to capture this consistently.

 Using the relaxed surfaces you will adsorb O and OH species on several unique sites and coverages.
 Please skip ahead to the section heading relevant to your assigned material for detailed instructions.

 ### Perovskites ###